ros2/ros2_documentation/source/Troubleshooting/DDS-tuning.rst

 Without configuring the kernel’s ``rmem_max``, the same Connext QoS profile took up to 12 seconds for the data to be delivered.
 However, it always at least managed to complete the delivery.

-Using RTI’s documentation on `configuring flow controllers <https://community.rti.com/forum-topic/transfering-large-data-over-dds>`_, we set up slow, medium and fast flow controllers (seen in the Connext QoS profile link) and tested them without changes to ``rmem_max``.
+The ROS2TEST_QOS_PROFILES.xml file was configured using RTI’s documentation on `configuring flow controllers <https://community.rti.com/forum-topic/transfering-large-data-over-dds>`_.
+That profile has slow, medium and fast flow controllers (seen in the Connext QoS profile link).

 .. include results here?
 Not sure if that’s too specific

 The medium flow controller produced the best results for our case.
 However, the controllers will still need to be tuned for the particular machine/network/environment they are operating in.
-What we can conclude for certain is that Connext flow controllers can be used to tune bandwidth and its aggressiveness for sending out data, though once the bandwidth of a particular setup is passed, performance will start to drop.
+The Connext flow controllers can be used to tune bandwidth and its aggressiveness for sending out data, though once the bandwidth of a particular setup is passed, performance will start to drop.